-- 1. Be at least 18 years of age. - 2.
-Complete training on the participant's service plan, which includes but is not limited to communication, mobility and behavioral needs. - 3.
-Complete standard ODP required orientation and annual training. - 4.
-Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+2. Complete training on the participant's service plan, which includes but is not limited to communication, mobility and behavioral needs.

+4. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.